 Gong Fu & Zen

-To practice gong fu in the context of Zen, there are a few things that require our attention:
+To have good gong fu in the context of Zen, there are a few things that require our attention:

 We repeatedly have to bring our wandering mind back to the present moment -attempting to lightly focus the mind on the meditation or form, and let go of the 'red dust' (affairs of the world / our daily life) which occupy our minds 99% of the day.